schlepfilter/nodp/doc/intro.md

 #### Functional Reactive programming is programming with events and behaviors.

-But that only begs more questions.
+But that only begs the question.

 ##### What are events?